College biology quiz refers to Trump as 'eugenicist': report

 A biology professor at Gettysburg College referred to President Trump as a 'eugenicist' on a quiz administered to students, according to a screenshot obtained by Young America’s Foundation through its Campus Bias Tip Line.

-YAF's Kara Zupkus said the submission came from a student in adjunct professor Betty Furster's introductory biology class, who chose to remain anonymous out of "fear of retribution."
+YAF's Kara Zupkus said the submission came from a student in adjunct professor Betty Furster's introductory biology class during the Spring 2020 semester, who chose to remain anonymous out of "fear of retribution."

 COLLEGE PROFESSORS LET LOOSE PROFANE CRITICISM OF PENCE DURING VP DEBATE